-Consistent with the 2021 Housing Budget and Investment Report, this report does not include the federal COVID-19 ARPA housing assistance funds that were awarded to Vermont in FY2022.
-However, the results of those investments are summarized in the narrative.
+Consistent with the 2021 and 2022 Housing Budget and Investment Report, this report does not include any federal COVID-19 ARPA housing assistance funds that were awarded to Vermont during the COVID-19 emergency.

 These resources reside primarily in five agencies: The Department of Housing and Community Development (DHCD) of the Agency of Commerce and Community Development, the Vermont Housing and Conservation Board (VHCB), the Agency of Human Services (AHS), the Vermont Housing Finance Agency (VHFA) and the Vermont State Housing Authority (VSHA).
 In addition to these statewide organizations, affordable housing projects and services in Vermont are largely provided by a decentralized group of local, regional, and state affordable housing developers and non-profit community-based organizations that cover the entire state.